 A way to send visitors to a different URL from the one they originally entered or clicked.
 To create URL redirects, in the Home Menu, click Settings, click Advanced, and then click URL Mappings.
 Learn more about URL redirects.

 In Metrics, the method by which site visitors entered your site.

 Short for Really Simple Syndication.
 A way of allowing visitors to receive your blog posts in their browser or RSS feed readers as soon as they’re published.
 Blog Pages in Squarespace automatically include RSS feeds.
 Learn how to find your RSS URL.

 In Metrics, the terms visitors type into a search engine that lead to your site.

 An additional navigation menu located separately from Main Navigation, usually near the footer.
 Secondary Navigation is useful for pages that aren’t the central focus of your site.
 Secondary Navigation is available in select templates.

 The hosting of your website pages and associated files.
 This is provided by Squarespace when you create a site.

-An individual connection, not necessarily a person, that visits your site as identified by an IP address.
-Squarespace tracks unique visitors by a cookie that expires after 7 days.
+In Metrics, this identifies an individual connection, not necessarily a person, that visits your site as identified by an IP address.
+Squarespace tracks unique visitors by a cookie that expires after seven days.